richmahn/en_tn/exo/15/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers or songs.
-The ULB and many other English translations indent the lines of 15:1-18, 21, which are songs.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetic songs in 15:1-18 and 15:21.
 (See: [[rc://en/ta/man/translate/writing-poetry]])

 #### Special concepts in this chapter ####